JvanKatwijk/qt-dab/README.md

   * DMB (Audio and Video)
   * TPEG: when configured, TPEG messages are being sent to a TCP port; sources for a simple client are part of the source distribution.
-  * EPG: when configured, the EPG decoding will generate so called EHB files.
   * Journaline (an untested Journaline implementation is part of the sources).
   * Other bands than used for terrestrial broadcasting in Europe (like DAB over cable)

-Qt-DAB also supports input from an rtl_tcp server, if such server is used as input device, the connection needs to support the inputrate, i.e. 2,048,000 I/Q samples (i.e. 2 * 2,048,000 bytes/second).

 Note:
 While the 2.13 support for SDRplay devices is able to handle